Office Hours:T/Th 2:30-4 p.m.

 - PhD, University of Maryland, College Park

-Ryan Claycomb teaches courses in modern drama, life writing, gender studies, critical and performance theory, and contemporary literature for both English and Theatre.
+Ryan Claycomb teaches courses in modern drama, critical theory, theatre history, dramaturgy and contemporary literature for both English and Theatre.
 His research responds to questions surrounding performances of the real--real people, real places, and real events--and the political, ethical, and formal issues that arise.
 He is at work on a manuscript on verbatim and documentary theatre.

 Dr. Claycomb arrives at CSU after 14 years at West Virginia University, where he served as acting dean of the Honors College and founding director of the Humanities Center.